 Temple’s bookstore will sell (not rent) you the regalia you need.
-You can pre-order here: www.oakhalli.com/college/templeuniversity or you can just go to the bookstore and buy it closer to graduation (usually during most of the month of April).
+You can pre-order here: www.oakhalli.com/college/templeuniversity after mid February or you can just go to the bookstore and buy it closer to graduation (usually during most of the month of April).
 The gown is made of woven plastic-y-like cloth made from recycled water bottles.
 It’s not a top-of-the-line beautiful robe.
 Don’t buy it if you don’t need to!
 Recycle instead!
-The Bachelors kit will cost you $64 and the Masters kit will cost you $70.
-You can pick it up in the bookstore without a shipping charge, or you can have it shipped somewhere for $14.50.
+You can pick it up in the bookstore without a shipping charge, or you can have it shipped somewhere for a fee.
 The last day to pre-order is usually in late April.
 But seriously, do not buy one if you can find a free recycled one!
 Just make sure you get the right hood–you may have to buy that, but you’ll still save a lot of money if you’re only buying the hood & tassel instead of the whole kit.

-(Here's a hint, courtesy of prospective graduate Emily Hurley: if you're ordering online and want to pick up your order at the bookstore--saving the $14.50 shipping charge--once you submit all of the info, it asks for your address and then you just hit "Submit Order" and it takes you to another screen where you fill out your credit card information and shipping info and one of the options is to pick it up at the bookstore.
+(Here's a hint, courtesy of one of last year's graduates: if you're ordering online and want to pick up your order at the bookstore--saving the shipping charge--once you submit all of the info, it asks for your address and then you just hit "Submit Order" and it takes you to another screen where you fill out your credit card information and shipping info and one of the options is to pick it up at the bookstore.
 So that's what you do if you want to pick it up at the bookstore.)

 If you’re getting your bachelor’s degree, and you have a plain black robe and mortar board (left over from high school, your cousin who graduated last year, your brother who graduates from another institution a week before you), you can (and should!) use that.
 You can often find them on free-cycle websites or free or cheap on Craigslist.
 Now is the time to use all your Facebook connections.
 If you can find one that’s free, by all means, use that and don’t buy one from the book store.
 You will need to have the correct hood and tassel, so if you’re not getting one from someone who graduated from Tyler with the same major, plan on getting that from the bookstore; they will sell you just a hood & tassel for about half of what it will cost you to buy the whole kit, or just a tassel for less about $7.